Walter Coy

-Walter Darwin Coy (January 31, 1909 – December 11, 1974) was an American stage, radio, film, and, principally, television actor, arguably most well known as John Wayne's character's brother in The Searchers (1956).
+Walter Darwin Coy (January 31, 1909 – December 11, 1974) was an American stage, radio, film, and, principally, television actor, arguably most well known as the brother of John Wayne's character in The Searchers (1956).

 Early years

 Originally from Great Falls, Montana, Coy was the son of Theodore Coy, who had a furniture store.
 The family moved to Seattle, Washington, around 1923.
 He played varsity football at the University of Washington and majored in dramatics.

 Before Coy became an actor, he worked at salmon canneries in Alaska.
 In 1929, he moved to New York.
 During World War II, he served in the Army.

 Career

 Coy performed on Broadway from 1930 to 1948.
 He appeared in several early Group Theatre productions.
 He was the first actor to play Lone Wolf on the radio series of the same name.